Mid-range Abysscraft Deck Recipe Guide and How to Play. See needed card list, cost, how to use, strategy and tips.

 Mulligan Guide for the Mid-range Abysscraft

-Keep 2-Cost Cards to Avoid Passing in the Early Game
+Keep Low-Cost Cards to Play in the Early Game

 Related Articles